Delhi HC seeks response from Centre regarding Shah Faesal's plea

 The petition has contended that he was scheduled to travel to Boston, US, via Istanbul and Frankfurt when he was detained at Delhi airport.

-It said he was traveling to the US to complete his course in Masters in Public Administration when he was "illegally picked up" from the Indira Gandhi International Airport.
+It said he was travelling to the US to complete his course in Masters in Public Administration when he was "illegally picked up" from the Indira Gandhi International Airport.

 The Jammu and Kashmir (J&K) government through an affidavit filed in the HC in response to Faesal's habeas corpus petition said he "instigated" people gathered at the Srinagar airport against the sovereignty and integrity of the country.